v-dem/queasy-config/README.md

 * It's possible to easily split configuration between different files and access any data just like a regular array as shown above.
 * If there is any syntax error, you'll see it immediately, and you'll see a file and a line number.

+Anyway you can extend this class to support any other configuration format.

 ### Classes

 #### `queasy\config\Config`